 A tool like ChartExpo for Excel has the advantage of being targeted at a specific type of data to boost its readability.
 This article will explain how to use Excel to convert your data into charts.

-Here is why we convert Excel data into a graph.
+Here is why we convert Excel data into a chart.
 By now, you must know what a misery it can be to navigate through data.
 It can be challenging to study and process big data sets.
 Consequently, it could be a difficult task to analyze it.
 Excel, on the other hand, can save the day.

 Excel is not just helpful but very necessary for data analysis because of how quickly, efficiently, and accurately it operates.
 It can help you save time while making it easy to analyze data without difficulty.